simp/simp-doc/docs/HOWTO/20_Puppet/Block_or_Cache_Facts.rst

 groups of facts on a node using settings in :file:`facter.conf` on that node.
 SIMP has made this easier by adding management of :file:`facter.conf` to :pupmod:`simp/pupmod` (version >= '8.0.0').
-Using this module, you can managel :file:`facter.conf` and specify its configuration in :term:`Hiera`.
+Using this module, you can manage :file:`facter.conf` and specify its configuration in :term:`Hiera`.

 Here is example Hiera that blocks and caches select groups of facts: